 Ways to Increase Your Eligible Deductions

-So if you've have had a hospital stay or are generous, you could be in itemized-deduction land.
+So if you've had a hospital stay or are generous, you could be in itemized-deduction land.

 Tax-Savvy Home-Buying Ideas